Environmental Science

 The Nebraska Land Research Paper

-There is no doubt that land is a scarce resource. therefore, there is need to use wisely. one of the ways is through improving the land so that it can produce a lot. in countries like china , there are standard indicators on the how land is used for both rural and urban settlements. the land used for water conservancy and transport facility is influenced by regional and governmental policies. therefore, it is important to identify ways on improving land efficiency (huang, hong and liang, 2009).
-There are many ways in which the land efficiency can be improved. it is especially the case when there is population growth. people use the land for building homes, schools, recreational parks and even forests. land is also needed for agricultural purposes. nebaraska is one of the areas that has high demand for land use. the demand for food is increasing and that is putting pressure on the natural resources. it is, therefore, important to make changes to help address the issues and move towards a sustainable food production and agriculture. there are several principles to help in the change towards a sustainable food and agriculture. the principles help in getting more out of land resources.
+There is no doubt that land is a scarce resource.
+Therefore, there is a need to use it wisely.
+One of the ways is through improving the land so that it can produce a lot.
+In countries like China, there are standard indicators on how land is used for both rural and urban settlements.
+The land used for water conservancy and transport facilities is influenced by regional and governmental policies.
+Therefore, it is important to identify ways to improve land efficiency (Huang, Hong and Liang, 2009).
+There are many ways in which the land efficiency can be improved.
+This is especially the case when there is population growth.
+People use the land for building homes, schools, recreational parks and even forests.
+The land is also needed for agricultural purposes.
+Nebraska is one of the areas that has a high demand for land use.
+The demand for food is increasing, and that is putting pressure on natural resources.
+It is, therefore, important to make changes to help address the issues and move towards sustainable food production and agriculture.
+There are several principles to help in the change towards sustainable food and agriculture.
+The principles help in getting more out of land resources.

 Land Policy

-Federal land policy refers to the ownership and management of land that is owned by the government. about 95 % of the land in nebraka is privately owned. the feral government had 635 million acres of land by 2012. such land is used for recreation, grazing, and development of natural resources.
-Nebraska is ranked 36th in the federal land ownership. the federal land policy is used in managing oil and gas, minerals, wildlife and fish, timber and other natural resources. the land management policies are is highly debated because of the environmental, economic and social impact.
+Federal land policy refers to the ownership and management of land that is owned by the government.
+About 95 % of the land in Nebraska is privately owned.
+The feral government had 635 million acres of land by 2012.
+Such land is used for recreation, grazing, and development of natural resources.
+Nebraska is ranked 36th in federal land ownership.
+The federal land policy is used in managing oil and gas, minerals, wildlife and fish, timber and other natural resources.
+Land management policies are highly debated because of their environmental, economic and social impact.
 Nebraska has 49.03 million acres out of which 1.12% belongs to the federal government.

 Agricultural Land

-every country has a portion of land that is set aside or agricultural a use. nebraska has the highest value of agricultural land resources in the united states. there is more than 95% of the land that has been put to agricultural use. it has the highest percentage in all the states. over the years, the has been a growth in the population which has led to the demand agricultural products. it is necessary to make the decision of the land by using land economics. as such , there is need to conduct further study on land issues. there are college programs which are emerging in areas like real estate, business, and agriculture. all these are in a bid to have educational inland issues. inadequacy of land efficiency has become a major problem the whole world.
+Every country has a portion of land that is set aside for agricultural use.
+Nebraska has the highest value of agricultural land resources in the united states.
+There is more than 95% of the land that has been put to agricultural use.
+It has the highest percentage in all the states.
+Over the years, the has been a growth in the population, which has led to the demand for agricultural products.
+It is necessary to make the decision on the land by using land economics.
+As such, there is a need to conduct further study on land issues.
+There are college programs that are emerging in areas like real estate, business, and agriculture.
+All these are in a bid to have educational inland issues.
+Inadequacy of land efficiency has become a major problem in the whole world.

 Land Use

-land use is considered an environmental issue. it is becoming an import in every part of the world. worldwide changes to framlands, forests, and waterways which are being driven by the requirement to provide fiber, food, water, and shelter to the six billion people. the urban areas, pastures and global cropland have expanded over the years. there are also increases in the share of plant resources. all these changes have undermined the ecosystem capacity. the ecosystem is no longer able to maintain forest resources, food production, regulate air quality and maintain fresh water. it has become a challenge to maintain the human needs and the biosphere.
+Land use is considered an environmental issue.
+It is becoming an import in every part of the world.
+Worldwide changes to farmlands, forests, and waterways are being driven by the requirement to provide fiber, food, water, and shelter to the six billion people.
+The urban areas, pastures and global cropland have expanded over the years.
+There are also increases in the share of plant resources.
+All these changes have undermined the ecosystem’s capacity.
+The ecosystem is no longer able to maintain forest resources, food production, regulate air quality and maintain fresh water.
+It has become a challenge to maintain human needs and the biosphere.

-there are many ways in which land is used in nebraska. coal mining is done in dunbar, and clay is produced to help in manufacturing tile and clay. the coal resources in Nebraska are limited compared to its production. there is large acre of nebraska land that is used in cultivating corn, alfafa and wheat and other crops. there is also land used for hay production and grazing. tree percent is occupied by the planted and natural forest. a large percentage of nebraska land is occupied by airports, public roads, farmstead, stock yards, parks, game preserves, churches, cemeteries, athletic fields, irrigation works and industries.
+There are many ways in which land is used in Nebraska.
+Coal mining is done in dunbar, and clay is produced to help in manufacturing tile and clay.
+The coal resources in Nebraska are limited compared to its production.
+There is a large acre of Nebraska land that is used for cultivating corn, alfalfa wheat and other crops.
+There is also land used for hay production and grazing.
+Tree percent is occupied by the planted and natural forest.
+A large percentage of Nebraska land is occupied by airports, public roads, farmsteads, stockyards, parks, game preserves, churches, cemeteries, athletic fields, irrigation works and industries.

 Land Ownership

-The nebraska land was originally owned by the Indians. the lakes and streams were their life necessities. the people who followed the Indians operated differently. the main purpose of the peep who settled after the Indians was to develop the country based on private ownership. the public domain was sectioned by the federal government before settlement. however, there was no inventory made of the allocated resources. the lack of inventory led to the scramble for land. thus, the land went into private ownership. the state owns several acres of land including school, recreational centers, fish hatchery areas, wildlife reserves and forest reserves. there is only a small percentage of land that is in the counties possession through the tax delinquency. a large percentage of land is privately owned. there has been a trend towards the collective ownership of land.
+The Nebraska land was originally owned by the Indians.
+The lakes and streams were their life necessities.
+The people who followed the Indians operated differently.
+The main purpose of the people who settled after the Indians was to develop the country based on private ownership.
+The public domain was sectioned by the federal government before settlement.
+However, there was no inventory made of the allocated resources.
+The lack of inventory led to the scramble for land.
+Thus, the land went into private ownership.
+The state owns several acres of land, including schools, recreational centers, fish hatchery areas, wildlife reserves and forest reserves.
+There is only a small percentage of land that is in the county’s possession through tax delinquency.
+A large percentage of land is privately owned.
+There has been a trend towards the collective ownership of land.

 Costly Experience

-the land has been destroyed by the settle who wanted to use the land to establish homes. there is of some land in distress. not all land is suitable for cultivation. using the land wrongly has led to improverished soil. the state now has the problem of adjusting to the agricultural procedure., tax schedule and tax delinquency.
+The land was destroyed by the settlers who wanted to use the land to establish homes.
+There is some land in distress.
+Not all land is suitable for cultivation.
+Using the land wrongly has led to impoverished soil.
+The state now has the problem of adjusting to the agricultural procedure., tax schedule and tax delinquency.

-one of the principles is improving the efficiency in the use of resources, conservation of the natural resources, enhancing resilience, improving the livelihood of the rural areas and governance. first and foremost, there is a need to improve the efficiency. when the land is put to good use . there is no doubt that land will be used to the maximum. thus, there will be enough for to go around. the second principle is in conserving the natural resources. it is necessary to preserve the natural resources to ensure that they only provide what is required.
+One of the principles is improving the efficiency in the use of resources, conservation of the natural resources, enhancing resilience, improving the livelihood of the rural areas and governance.
+First and foremost, there is a need to improve the efficiency.
+When the land is put to good use.
+There is no doubt that land will be used to the maximum.
+Thus, there will be enough to go around.
+The second principle is in conserving the natural resources.
+It is necessary to preserve the natural resources to ensure that they only provide what is required.

-long ago, nebraska’s land was owned by the Indians. they used the land collectively. there was nothing like public or private property. the land was meant for communal use. however, as more and more people migrated to nebraska the Indians lost the control of the land. the inhabitant has different ways use the land. they decided to use the land for building houses and even agriculture among other activities.
+Long ago, Nebraska’s land was owned by the Indians.
+They used the land collectively.
+There was nothing like public or private property.
+The land was meant for communal use.
+However, as more and more people migrated to Nebraska, the Indians lost control of the land.
+The inhabitant has different ways to use the land.
+They decided to use the land for building houses and even agriculture among other activities.

 agency Acres owned Percentage owned Acres owned Percentage owned